The Center for Immersive Learning and Engaged Teaching

 To support our faculty and students as they experience the full potential of the Block Plan, we will create a Center for Immersive Learning and Engaged Teaching to be a focal place for academic support.
 The Center will be a dynamic place where students, faculty, staff, and alumni come together, where resources are available to discover and share best practices and support new ideas.

-Bringing together our current academic support programs under one roof; the Center will include the offices of sustainability, community engagement, international programs, and academic technology as well as the Help Desk, the Crown Center for Faculty Development, and the Colket Student Learning Center.
+Bringing together our current academic support programs under one roof; the Center will include the offices of sustainability, community engagement, international programs, and academic technology as well as the Help Desk, the Crown Center for Faculty Development, and the Colket Center for Academic Excellence.
 The Center will also provide a home for new resources such as an Office for Field Study, which will model our successful Office of International Programs and support and assist faculty in all disciplines as they design and implement local and regional field trips.
 We also envision the Center including support for undergraduate research and students writing theses and fellowship proposals, where faculty from across the disciplines will mentor thesis and summer research students in an interdisciplinary workshop for writing.

 One strength of the Block Plan is its condensed schedule, which enables distinguished scholars and practitioners to come to CC to teach for all or part of a block.
 To take better advantage of these opportunities, our new Center will build on the block and extend our reach with in-residence programs for artists, scholars, social entrepreneurs, journalists, postdocs, filmmakers, and others.
 To fully engage our alumni and parents who are experts in their fields and interested in sharing their experiences with students, we will embed someone from the Alumni Office in the Center to help faculty identify and build connections with these wonderful resources.